 You will leave this session with a specific action plan, including next steps you can immediately begin implementing.
 Be prepared to be put to work as you address the future of your agency.

 Those involved in the future direction of your agency, such as CEOs, management team members, client services directors, and new business directors.
 We recommend bringing several team members, as working together in the breakout exercises will deepen the learning and better enable you to implement the new approach back at your agency.

 £225 +VAT for non-members

-Brent Hodgins is the Managing Director at Mirren, a firm that specializes in organic growth and new business training for agencies in digital, PR, advertising, promotions, experiential and design.
+Brent Hodgins is the Managing Director at Mirren, a firm that specialises in organic growth and new business training for agencies in digital, PR, advertising, promotions, experiential and design.

 Each year, more than 700 agencies now participate in Mirren’s annual conferences, training programs and webinars.
 Brent has trained CEOs and their senior management teams in every major region around the world.
 He is highly competitive as he pushes himself, his Mirren team, and his clients to accept nothing less than a commitment to growth.

 His approach to converting business is down to a science – strategic and methodical – but often contrarian.
 In fact, he believes you have no choice but to break many rules of prospecting and competitive reviews, as the process is purposely designed by clients to commoditize agencies.
 He also believes that agencies need to stop bowing down to clients and command the respect they deserve.
 “As soon as you put the client up on a pedestal, it’s a downward spiral from there.
 If you bring a high level of expertise to the table, then take a stand and command the respect you deserve.”